winitzki/scall/tutorial/programming_dhall.md

   = λ(m : Type) → λ(monoid_m : Monoid m) → λ(a : Type) → λ(f : a → m) → λ(xs : List a) →
     List/fold a xs m (λ(x : a) → λ(y : m) → monoid_m.append y (f x)) monoid_m.empty
 ```

+This code shows how to implement typeclass constraints in Dhall.

 ### `Functor`